Logo

 To help organizations measure the abovementioned competencies, Mercer | Mettl offers reliable and scientifically validated tests designed by leading industry experts.
 Some of the tests provided by Mercer | Mettl are:

 Once aptitude tests are administered, the reports generated are specific to each candidate.
-These reports are benchmarked to organizational standards and offer a clear picture of how well the candidate will perform if hired.
+The reports are benchmarked to organizational standards and provide a clear picture of how well the candidate will perform if hired.

 Conclusion

-Using different types of aptitude tests is a proven way to measure candidates’ abilities and potential to improve those abilities with appropriate training.
-Since people differ in skills and abilities, an aptitude test is a method to understand and gauge their talent.
-It helps recruiters gain predictive insights into the candidates for various job roles.
+The significant types of aptitude tests are a proven way to measure a person’s abilities and potential to improve those abilities with appropriate training.
+Since people differ in their skills and are fit for different tasks, an aptitude test is an efficient method to understand and gauge such abilities.
+It helps the recruiters gain predictive insights into the candidates for various job roles.

 FAQs